 Sometimes, the best time for a vacation is when your schedule allows it!
 For many busy families, that means times when the tadpoles are out of school, including spring and summer breaks.
 If you’re planning to visit Universal Orlando Resort during a peak period, then naturally you may be wondering what the park experience will be like: How can I make the most of my time if there are long lines?
 Will I be able to get everything done that I want to do?
 How early do I need to arrive?

-Over the years, we’ve gathered our tried-and-true touring tips, which are especially important right now, when park capacity is limited.
+Over the years, we’ve gathered our tried-and-true touring tips.
 Unlike Disney World and SeaWorld Orlando, Universal Orlando did not implement a reservation system upon reopening, which greatly impacts our advice.
-The parks can (and do) hit capacity — and recently, Universal has been closing out dates for potential ticket sales in advance as they reach capacity, which means planning ahead is a must since you must select a start date for your ticket!
+The parks can (and do) hit capacity — and recently, Universal has been closing out dates for potential ticket sales in advance as they reach capacity, which means planning ahead is a must!
 The sooner you can purchase your tickets, the more availability you'll find (and if you're visiting during a peak time, that means you'll have a better shot at selecting your preferred dates).

 Visiting Universal Orlando during a busy time does not mean you're in for less fun or more stress.
 Much like our green friend Shrek, it just means there are more layers to understand.
-In this post, we’ll cover exactly what to expect when Universal Orlando's capacity limits are reached and how to make the very most of a busy day so that you are toadally ready for action.
+In this post, we’ll cover exactly what to expect during those rare days Universal Orlando hits full capacity and how to make the very most of a busy day so that you are toadally ready for action.

 Our Top Touring Strategy When Universal Orlando Is Busy